 Thousand Steps is a 3.5 mile moderately trafficked out and back trail located near Mt Union, Pennsylvania that features a river and is rated as difficult.
-The trail is primarily used for hiking, trail running, and rock climbing and is accessible from March until August.
+The trail is primarily used for hiking, trail running, and rock climbing and is best used from March until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash